Laguna1/Smashing-Magazine-Clone/README.md

 Design Teardown-Project5

 This assignment consists of making a design teardown and heatmap of a content page from Smashing Magazine.
-The page was built using a combination of floats,CSS flexbox and  CSS grids techniques.
+The page was built using a combination of floats, CSS flexbox and  CSS grids techniques.

 The guidelines from the Microverse curriculum, as well as The Odin Project were used for this project.